Drums Along the Mohawk: Historical accuracy

 Contrary to its depiction in the film, Fort Schuyler was situated far from any civilian settlements at the site of an important portage of east–west travel through the Mohawk Valley.
 The fort was besieged by British, Loyalist and Hessian soldiers aided by Seneca and Mohawk warriors, and was defended by Continental Army soldiers from the 3rd New York Regiment and troops from Massachusetts, not militiamen.
 The Tryon County militia, under General Nicholas Herkimer, aided by Oneida Iroquois, attempted to assist in the fort's defense, but they were ambushed on their way there by a predominantly Mohawk, Seneca, and loyalist force at Oriskany, six miles east of the fort.

 Some sources state that attacks on settlements in the Mohawk Valley lacked a historical basis, and were included in the film because Ford felt obliged to perpetuate the mythology.
 Others contend that countless raids were conducted throughout the war, often by hostile Native Americans allied with loyalists such as Butler's Rangers and the King's Royal Regiment of New York.
 Among these were the Cherry Valley Massacre, the Battle of Cobleskill, the raid on the Ballston Lake, and others.
-Such attacks were one motivation for the later Sullivan Expedition and the Battle of Newtown, as Contintental forces tried to end this threat.
+Such attacks were one motivation for the later Sullivan Expedition and the Battle of Newtown, as Continental forces tried to end this threat.
 Many of the Loyalists who had been forced to flee to Canada from the valley due to the war believed that attacks on their former neighbors in New York might result in the Mohawk Valley remaining Crown territory as part of Canada.
 This aspect of the war has been covered by, among others, the writings of Gavin K. Watt, a Canadian historian of Loyalist descent.

 The film includes only Loyalists and Native Americans as antagonists; the British are seldom referenced or seen.
 While Loyalists and local Native American tribes were a factor in the actual Mohawk Valley campaign, their role was a minor one compared to that of the British Army.
 Ford chose to minimize the British role in the film due to the global political situation in 1939: "He knew that war with Germany was coming, and he had little desire to show the British as villains when they were fighting for their lives against the Nazis."

 Correctly portrayed in the film is that the American forces of the Revolutionary War were ethnically and linguistically diverse.
 The settlers in the Mohawk Valley included many German-speaking Palatines, including Nicholas Herkimer, and many Dutch, including the commander of Fort Schuyler, Peter Gansevoort of the 3rd New York Regiment.
 Also correctly portrayed was the presence of African-American slaves in the Mohawk Valley as portrayed by Buelah Hall Jones as Daisy, a house servant.